acmsigsoft/EmpiricalStandards/docs/standards/GroundedTheory.md

 <results>

 - [ ]	states results in terms of abstract concepts that assign meaning to data ("theoretical coding": do not merely _describe_ the data)
-- [ ]	provides clear chain of evidence from raw data (e.g. interviewee quotations) to derived codes, concepts, and categories
+- [ ]	grounds most or all important concepts in raw data explicitly (e.g. by providing quotations)

 <discussion>